- Screw Destiny: Cisna states in the narration for the second game that they are fighting against some sort of cruel fate.

 - Shout-Out: Its title is possibly a reference to a certain French King.

 It is found in the underground tunnels of the Van Haven Waste.
 Her Pactmaker is Yulie.
 The Moon Maiden played a great role in protecting Balandor in the Battle for Greydall Plain.
 The Moon Maiden is the final Knight to be introduced, if you don't count the Ark Knight.
 She is the only long-range knight.

-Chainmail Bikini / Non-Mammal Mammaries: Not even the Knights are safe from this trope.
+- Chainmail Bikini: Not even the Knights are safe from this trope.
 Being the only female Knight of course means the Moon Maiden gets to sport a pair of obvious armoured breasts, among other things.